mualu-ko/wireframing/README.md

 - **Prototyping:** Built-in prototyping features allow users to simulate navigation and user flows without switching tools.

 Because of its ease of use, collaboration features, and scalability, **Figma is highly recommended for both beginners and professional designers**.

+---

+## Benefits of Wireframing in Software Development

+Wireframing offers significant advantages when applied to the software development process:

+### 1. Guides the Design Process
+Wireframes act as a **visual blueprint**, helping teams focus on structure and functionality before moving into detailed design or coding.
+- **Example:** By first outlining where navigation menus, content sections, and buttons will appear, developers can better understand page flows and prepare the underlying architecture.

+### 2. Facilitates Team Communication
+Wireframes serve as a **shared reference point** among designers, developers, and stakeholders.
+- **Example:** A high-fidelity mockup can help stakeholders clearly see how a "Sign Up" button will look and function, reducing misinterpretation.

+### 3. Reduces Rework and Saves Time
+By identifying usability issues early, wireframes minimize costly changes during later stages of development.
+- **Example:** Testing a wireframe may reveal confusing navigation paths that can be fixed before any code is written.

+### 4. Aligns Project Goals
+Wireframes ensure that everyone — from project managers to developers — is aligned on the **user experience** and **functional requirements**.
+- **Example:** A wireframe showing content placement and functionality helps prioritize features and confirm business requirements early on.

+In short, wireframing bridges the gap between **conceptual design** and **technical implementation**, making the software development process more efficient and collaborative.